Cikuozzo/suckless/README.md

 # Suckless
-my fork of the suckless software
+my fork of the suckless softwares